-Students in their third and final year of the program (graduating seniors) design and implement a senior show exhibition that involves a poster presentation of their final project.
+Students in their third and final year of the program (graduating seniors) participate in a midterm review that addresses progress on their Degree Project.
+They then design and implement a senior show exhibition that involves a poster presentation of their final project.